-Katie Couch, a Biochemistry major from Ione, Washington, might be new to SPU, but that hasn’t stopped her from jumping into service and a full plate of activities.
+Katie Couch, a biochemistry major from Ione, Washington, never hesitated to jump into service and a full plate of activities.

 But first she had to get here.
 “I knew I’d have to pay for college myself,” she says.
 “And I thought I’d never be at SPU because of the cost.
 But applying for scholarships paid off!”

-In fact, she’s been awarded no fewer than 16 scholarships to cover her first year’s tuition.
+In fact, she was awarded no fewer than 16 scholarships to cover her first year’s tuition.
 She believes her volunteer experiences in high school made part of the difference.

-Today she volunteers at the Union Gospel Mission in Rainier Valley, helping elementary-age kids with their homework and playing games with them.
+During her time at SPU, she volunteered at the Union Gospel Mission in Rainier Valley, helping elementary-age kids with their homework and playing games with them.

 “I’ve been challenged here, in a good way,” she says.
 “The diversity of different cultures, religions, beliefs, and seeing how other people see the world has challenged what I believe.
 The SPU community is not too big and not too small; it’s the perfect size.”